MockingbirdME/game_md/magic/arcane_powers.md

     * Displace (1+) - move up to 10 times X cubic meters of air up to X meters, increase total volume of air by up to 10 cubic meters or total distance by up to 1 meter, the air continues moving losing one meter of distance each round.
     * Area (1+) - an area of up to X cubic meters of air moves erratically causing all ranged attacks passing through it to suffer -X to their skill check results, modified by projectile size, for X rounds.
 Additional successes can be spent to increase the cubic meters, skill check penalty, or duration by one.
     * Speed (1+) - the wind in an area of no more than ten times X cubic meters has its speed increased or decreased by up to 150 times X meters per minute.
 Additional successes may be spent to increase the volume by 10 cubic meters or the speed by 150 meters per minute.
-* Obfuscate - short, perception, all mages
+* Obfuscate - touch, perception, all mages
     * (3+) - one object/character is more difficult to see/hear/smell/etc. Target one object and choose one sense all characters get X penalty dice to perceive that character/object with the chosen sense.
 The mage may spend additional successes to add an additional sense or penalty die to the effect.
 * Quick Cast - spell, free for all mages, all mages
     * (1) - reduce the turn requirement to cast this spell to zero, all other actions taken this round receive one penalty die.
-* Purify Water - short, water, all mages
+* Purify Water - touch, water, all mages
     * (1+) - purify X liters of water plus one for each additional success spent.
 Additional successes may be spent to change water based liquids to pure water: wine cost 2 successes, liquor 3, 4 for ink, etc.
 * Reduce Cost - spell, all learned mages, learned mages only
     * (+) - reduce the arcane dues suffered by the casting of the spell by 3 per success spent on this power.
 This reduction can never reduce the arcane dues below 3.
 All instances of this power in a spell must be before any gate.